rancher/fleet-docs/docs/ref-status-fields.md

 **Stalled**: for errors

+## HelmOp Conditions

+**Ready**: All bundle deployments are ready

+**Accepted**: The HelmOp is able to properly manage deployments to target clusters.
+May be false if:
+* Helm options are invalid
+* a chart version cannot be resolved from those options
+* an issue occurred when scheduling a polling job

+**Polled**: `True` if polling is enabled and the last polling attempt was successful, `False` otherwise.
+If polling is enabled, a `False` condition will contain an error message explaining the reason for the polling failure.

 ## Resources List

-The resources lists contain the deployed resources, categorized under `Bundles` and `GitRepos`.
+The resources lists contain the resources deployed to target clusters, categorized under `GitRepos` and `HelmOps`.

-### Bundles

-The deployed resources within bundles can be found in `status.ResourceKey`.
-This key represents the actual resources deployed via `bundleDeployments`.

 ### GitRepos

-Similar to bundles, the deployed resources in `GitRepos` are listed in `status.Resources`.
-This list is also derived from `bundleDeployments`.
+The deployed resources are listed in `GitRepos` in `status.Resources`.
+This list is derived from `bundleDeployments`.

+### HelmOps

+Similarly to what happens for `GitRepos`, the deployed resources are listed in `HelmOps` in `status.Resources`.
+This list is derived from `bundleDeployments`.

 ## Resource Counts